Mother of 2 killed when Southwest jet engine fails in midair

 The jet's CFM56-7B engines were made by CFM International, jointly owned by General Electric and Safran Aircraft Engines of France.
 CFM said in a statement that the CFM56-7B has had "an outstanding safety and reliability record" since its debut in 1997, powering more than 6,700 aircraft worldwide.

 Last year, the engine maker and the Federal Aviation Administration instructed airlines to make ultrasonic inspections of the fan blades of engines like those on the Southwest jet.
 The FAA said the move was prompted by a report of a fan blade failing and hurling debris.
-But it was unclear whether the particular engine that failed on Tuesday was covered by the directives.
+A Southwest spokeswoman said the engine that failed Tuesday was not covered by that directive, but the airline announced it would speed up ultrasonic inspections of fan blades of its CFM56-series engines anyway.

-"There's a ring around the engine that's meant to contain the engine pieces when this happens," said John Goglia, a former NTSB member.
+"There's a ring around the engine that is meant to contain the engine pieces when this happens," said John Goglia, a former NTSB member.
 "In this case it didn't.
 That's going to be a big focal point for the NTSB - why didn't (the ring) do its job?"

 In 2016, a Southwest Boeing 737-700 blew an engine as it flew from New Orleans to Orlando, Florida, and shrapnel tore a 5-by-16-inch hole just above the wing.
 The plane landed safely.
 The NTSB said a fan blade had broken off, apparently because of metal fatigue.